|Ùkwà play during the traditional rites for Etubom Ekeng Abia Ewa, Calabar South, Cross River State. I. Miller photograph, 2016|

-In the port city of Calabar in southeastern Nigeria, the Ukwa play as performed today offers remarkable examples of images and practices that were part of trans-Atlantic cultural history centuries ago.
-Ukwa play includes several types of masquerades, percussion, warriors with machetes, as well as mock sword fights with hilted backswords (using a straight single blade) styled after those brought from the 1500s onwards by Portuguese traders in the Gulf of Guinea.
-Portuguese also imported such swords into India, where they became known as “Firangi,” an Arabic term for a western European.
-In the following image from Calabar, a sword fighter holding a rapier moves to percussion during an Ukwa procession, supported by machete wielding members, with women and children in the rear.
+In the port city of Calabar in southeastern Nigeria, the Ùkwà play as performed today offers remarkable examples of images and practices that were part of trans-Atlantic cultural history centuries ago. Ùkwà play includes several types of masquerades, percussion, warriors with machetes, as well as mock sword fights with hilted backswords (using a straight single blade) styled after those brought from the 1500s onwards by Portuguese traders in the Gulf of Guinea.
+Portuguese also imported such swords into India, where they became known as “Firangi,” an Arabic term for a western European person.
+In the following image from Calabar, a sword fighter holding a rapier moves to percussion during an Ùkwà procession, supported by machete wielding members, with women and children in the rear.

-The Ukwa masquerade in the above photograph is called M̀kpọ́kpọ́rọ́, meaning “skull” in Èfịk (Goldie 1864: 598).
-The name derived from the top half of the human skull that crowns the masquerader’s head, covered in red camwood chalk to evoke energy and vitality.
+The Ùkwà masquerade in the above photograph is called M̀kpọ́kpọ́rọ́, meaning “skull” in Èfịk (Goldie 1874: 598).
+The name refers to the top half of a human skull crowning the masquerader’s head, covered in red camwood chalk to evoke energy and vitality.

 |Bird’s eye view of the M̀kpọ́kpọ́rọ́ “skull” with red camwood that crowns the masker.
 Urua Etak Ùyó village, Odukpani L.G.A.
 I. Miller photograph 2009|